leidegre/leidegre.github.com/_posts/2015-06-08-grammar-parser-control-flow.md

 A quote from Albert Einstein commonly phrased: everything should be as simple as it can be, but not simpler.
 Though, I believe it is important to emphasize the *not simpler* part.
 Since this along with Occam's razor is often popularized as *the simplest solution is often the right one* which is just absurd.

-What follows here is me spending my evening trying to work out a representation in data along with an algorithm to reject ambiguous grammar but more importantly disambiguate production rules only appear ambigous but are infact not.
+What follows here is me spending my evening trying to work out a representation in data along with an algorithm to reject ambiguous grammar but more importantly disambiguate production rules that only appear ambigous but are infact not.

     a b
     a (b c)+